Please see below for Frequently Asked Questions

 What happens if the weather is bad?

 Whilst we are hoping for good weather, we live in Ireland so be prepared.
-However, in the case of severe weather, updates will be communicated in advance.
+However,

 Safety Issues

-Participants’ safety is our primary concern in this event.
-We are very lucky that must of the route is off-road.
-However, there will be some road crossings, these will be stewarded but participants should exercise great caution in crossing roads and always adhere to stewards.
+of the route is off-road.
+However, there will be some road crossings, these will be

-Keep away from open water at lakes and rivers en-route.
-An edge of a bank can give way, and none of our stewards are lifeguards
+Keep away from open water at lakes and canal en-route.
+An edge of a bank can give

 I won’t take part in The Bog Walk, but I’d like to help, is this possible?